ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 #### Telegram

-Telegram is essentially not end-to-end encrypted.
-It offers end-to-end encryption as a feature, but it destroys huge swaths of its functionality in doing so.
-In particular, Telegram does not save end-to-end encrypted chats, and does not support group end-to-end encryption.
+Telegram is essentially not encrypted.
+Rather, it supports end-to-end encrypted "secret chats" as a temporary communication channel, like a video chat.
+It's kind of a strange feature to have, because if I truly had something extraordinarily sensitive that I deliberately wanted Telegram not to access, I would use Signal or real life (or Ansyble!).

 In contrast, Ansyble is _always_ end-to-end encrypted.
 In particular, all features are entirely compatible with its encryption.

 I should add that Telegram is unlikely to change, because Telegram is at its heart, an unencrypted, public platform.
 The inescapable issue is that end-to-end encryption does not scale well, while the main draw of Telegram is its support for large communication channels.
+I've heard it does this very well.

-Telegram treats end-to-end encryption as a temporary gadget, like video chat.
-It's kind of a strange feature to have, because if I truly had something sensitive to say that I deliberately wanted separate from the rest of my chat history, I would use Signal, Ansyble, or real life.
+It's unfortunate that people put Telegram in the same sentence as Signal; Telegram fits much better in a category with Twitter, Facebook, Twitch, etc.